 What’s your go-to store when shopping on a budget?

 Hi!
-My name is Chloe’ Collins, and I do Recruiting and Employee Engagement here at Pelican.
+My name is Chloe’ Benoit, and I do Recruiting and Employee Engagement here at Pelican.
 I enjoy helping others, staying up-to-date with fashion and the occasional Big Mac.